XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

-xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
+xero_tenant_id = YOUR_XERO_TENANT_ID # String | Xero identifier for Tenant
 employees = { "Employees": [ { "FirstName": "Nick", "LastName": "Fury", "ExternalLink": { "Url": "http://twitter.com/#!/search/Nick+Fury" } } ] } # Employees | Employees with array of Employee object in body of request
 opts = {
+  idempotency_key: KEY_VALUE, # String | This allows you to safely retry requests without the risk of duplicate processing.
+128 character max.

-  summarize_errors: false # Boolean | If false return 200 OK and mix of successfully created objects and any with validation errors
+  summarize_errors: true # Boolean | If false return 200 OK and mix of successfully created objects and any with validation errors
 }

 begin